kyma-project/test-infra/development/tools/cmd/dnscollector/README.md

 This command finds and removes orphaned IP Addresses and related DNS records created by GKE integration jobs in a Google Cloud Platform (GCP) project.

-When an integration job installs Kyma on the GKE cluster, an IP Address and DNS records are created as well.
+When an integration job installs Kyma on a GKE cluster, it reserves the required IP addresses and adds necessary DNS records.
 Usually, the job that provisions the cluster cleans up the resources once they are not needed.
 It can happen, however, that the job cleanup process fails.
 This causes a resource leak that generates unwanted costs.